cavejay/tada-discord/README.md

 # tada-discord

-Discord Bot for dramatic entrances
+The Discord Bot for dramatic entrances

-## todo
+## Tasklist

 - [x] Action when user joins a voice channel
 - [x] Play a 'noise' when user joins a voice channel - _this is beautiful_